Cluster Aware Graph Anomaly Detection: Experimental Results

-Next, we experiment on the ACM data set to show the efficiency of our proposed~\method\ by changing the number of nodes and the number of layers.
-The reason why we only provide the efficiency analysis regarding the training/running time vs the number of nodes on the ACM dataset is that we can manually increase the number of nodes from 500 to 15,000 on this dataset.
-For the other datasets (e.g., CERT, BLOG, FLICKR), the number of nodes is less than 10,000 (see Table \ref{TB:Net} for details) and we could not get the running time if the number of nodes is set to be a value larger than 10,000.
-Thus, we do not provide the efficiency analysis on small datasets.
+\textbf{Running Time Analysis.} Next, we experiment on the YelpChi dataset to show the efficiency of our proposed~\method\ by changing the number of nodes and the number of layers.
+The reason why we only provide the efficiency analysis regarding the training/running time vs the number of nodes on the YelpChi dataset is that we can manually increase the number of nodes from 500 to 15,000 on this dataset.
+For the other datasets (e.g., IMDB, BlogCatalog, Amazon, DBLP), the number of nodes is less than 15,000 (see Table \ref{TB:Net} for details) and we cannot get the running time if the number of nodes is set to be a value larger than 15,000.
 In the first experiment, we fix the number of layers to be 1, the total number of iterations to be 10,000 and adjust the number of nodes by randomly selecting $k$ nodes, where $k\in[500, 1000, 2000, 5000, 10000, 15000]$.
-The experimental result is shown in FIgure~\ref{fig:efficiency_analysis} (a).
+The experimental result is shown in Figure~\ref{fig:efficiency_analysis} (a).
 By observation, we find that the running time is quadratic to the number of nodes.
-In the second experiment, we fixed the number of nodes to be 2000, the total number of iterations to be 10,000, and adjusted the number of layers from 1 layer to 4 layers.
-The experimental result is shown in FIgure~\ref{fig:efficiency_analysis} (b).
-We observe that the running time is almost linear to the number of layers.
-As we mentioned earlier in Section~\ref{Ablation_study} (Ablation Study), when we increase the number of layers, the performance does not change too much, while the running time increases linearly.
+In the second experiment, we fixed the number of nodes to be 2000, the total number of iterations to be 10,000, and adjusted the number of GCN layers from 1 layer to 4 layers.
+The experimental result is shown in Figure~\ref{fig:efficiency_analysis} (b).
+We observe that the running time is almost linear with respect to the number of layers.